-Why do I specialize so specifically in Adult Acne, as opposed to just "plain" acne, or even teen acne?
+Why do I specialize so narrowly in Adult Acne, as opposed to just "plain" acne, or even teen acne?
 What's so unique about adults in their late-20s** to 50s that I feel like they deserve such special attention?
 After all, acne blemishes form the same way inside a pore no matter a person's age.
 The only difference between one person and another is what triggers or aggravates the acne, whether it's pore-clogging products, a sudden excess of oil production, genetically "sticky" dead skin cells, or certain skin sensitivities.

 ** Most of the time acne in one's early-to-mid-20s is simply a continuation of teen acne.